karimfaiz/karimfaiz/README.md

 ### Hi there 👋

+My name is Karim, I'm a Data Engineer

+I'm working on some cool stuff like Dbt, Snowflake, Airflow, Kafka, ...
 <!--
 **karimfaiz/karimfaiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.